systemed/tilemaker/docs/RUNNING.md

 multipolygon relations.
 Instead, tell your clipping utility to create a well-formed file using `--strategy=smart` (Osmium) or `clipIncompleteEntities=true` (Osmosis).

+tilemaker is meant for use with OSM data.
+It will likely not work if you add your own data to the .osm.pbf file with unusual IDs (e.g. negative IDs or very large numbers).
+If you must do this, use a tool like `osmium renumber` first to get the IDs back to a normal range.

 ## Github Action

 You can integrate tilemaker as a Github Action into your [Github Workflow](https://help.github.com/en/actions).